-When we have checked the quality of the draft inspection report (and evidence appendix/table, if appropriate), we will send you the draft documents.
+When we have checked the quality of the draft inspection report, we will send you the draft documents.

 We will ask you to check the factual accuracy and completeness of the information that we have used to reach our judgements and ratings, where applicable.